Peter IV of Aragon: Military career

 Venturing next to Valencia, Peter encountered the nascent Valencian Union which had taken its cue from its counterpart in Aragon.
 At Murviedro (Sagunt), Peter was forced to name his stepbrother Ferran as the new procurator general.
 Additional concessions of royal authority were made to appease the Unionists.
 This time when he attempted to leave a bad situation, Peter was held under guard in Valencia as a prisoner of the Union.
 Suffering perhaps his greatest humiliation, he and his queen were forced to dance with the common folk to show his subservience.
 Ironically, his salvation was the Black Death.
 Valencia was felled by this plague in May 1348, enabling Peter to escape amid the confusion.
 Assembling an army of increasingly powerful royalists in Aragon, Peter attacked the unionist forces at the Battle of Epila on 21 July 1348.
 Peter won a complete victory.
 Proceeding to Saragossa, Peter executed only thirteen Union leaders.
 By fourteenth century standards, this was a great display of magnanimity.
 Not the same can be said for the fate of Valencia.
 After being persuaded not to burn the entire city and sow it with salt, many were executed.
 Of particular note, he had the bell that the Valencian Union rang to summon its meetings melted down.
 The molten metal from the bell was then poured down the throats of the Union leaders so that they "should taste its liquor."

 In 1356, he engaged with Peter I of Castile in what was called the "War of the Two Peters".
 It ended in 1375 with the Treaty of Almazan, without a winner due to the Black Death and several natural disasters.

-He conquered Sicily in 1377 but the possession was given to his son Martin.

 Throughout his reign, Peter IV had frequent conflicts with the inquisitor general of Aragon, Nicolas Eymerich.